luramarchanjo/poc-spring-vault/README.md

 4º We need to start the application, as shown below:

-First configure the environment variable:
+First configure the environment variables:

 ```shell script
 $ export VAULT_TOKEN='YOUR ROOT VAULT TOKEN'